erochester/GEPARD/README.md

 # Proportion of Variation Analysis

-The Proportion of Variation Analysis is used to evaluate the impact of different components, i.e. network, scenario, and algorithm, on the performance of a privacy assistant.
+The Proportion of Variation Analysis is used to evaluate the impact of different components, i.e. network, scenario, and protocol, on the performance of a privacy assistant.

 **File**: RPOV.py\
-**Requirements**: Multiple algorithms, networks, and scenarios to be analyzed.
+**Requirements**: Multiple protocols, networks, and scenarios to be analyzed.

-The code expects a CSV file containing the data for the different scenarios, networks, and algorithms to be analyzed.
-The CSV file should contain columns for the network, algorithm, and scenario, and measured factors.
+The code expects a CSV file containing the data for the different scenarios, networks, and protocols to be analyzed.
+The CSV file should contain columns for the network, protocol, and scenario, and measured factors.
 The code analyzes the data by performing an ANOVA test on each variable and factor combination.
 The output of the analysis is a dictionary that contains the proportion of variation explained by each factor and factor combination.
 The results can be used to determine the most significant factors and factor combinations that affect the privacy assistant performance the most.